jdhuntington/fluent-ui-react/packages/react-theming/README.md

 - `fontSize`
 - `backgroundHoverColor`

-To override any (or all) of the Button\'s tokens, an object should be provided within the theme under:
+To override any (or all) of the Button's tokens, an object should be provided within the theme under:

 ```{.json}